mrsilver76/listporter/README.md

 - **`-r <text>`, `--replace <text>`**
 Replaces matched text from `--find` with this new value.
 If `--find` is used and there is no `--replace` value, then it will be assumed to be blank and the matching string will be removed.

+- **`-x`, `--exact-only`**
+Disables fuzzy matching and any automatic path adjustments.
+Only exact, case-insensitive matches will be used to link playlist files to Plex tracks.
+Use this if you want full control and are relying entirely on exact paths or other file rewriting options listed above.

 ### Other options